Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Geometry of the foliation

 \subsection{Local study near a singularity.}

 In this subsection, we prove technical estimates on local projections near a singularity, as well as the essential control of the holonomy on small steps.
 The part about projections is much easier if we assume that we have linearisable singularities, as it then simply follows from an homogeneity argument and compactness (see Dinh-Nguyên-Sibony \cite{DNSII}).
 The control of the holonomy also follows from such an argument in the analogous setting of dimension $2$ (see Dupont-Deroin-Kleptsyn \cite{DDK}).
+We therefore advise the reader to skip the proofs.
+Note that similar arguments were also used by Bacher \cite{Bacher} in his study of the Poincaré metric in the presence of non-linearisable singularities.

 We use the notation of subsection \ref{sect:local}.
 We take $p \in P\setminus S$.
 Let $F = F_{p} \colon \Disk(c)^4\to \mathbb{C}$ for some small $c > 0$ be the function defined by